platformsh/platformsh-docs/docs/src/guides/drupal9/solr.md

 Search API Solr requires Solr 6.6 or higher, and recommends Solr 8 or higher.

-Advanced Solr service configuration and implementation in other frameworks other than Drupal can be found at the [Solr services page](/configuration/services/solr.md).
+Advanced Solr service configuration and implementation in frameworks other than Drupal can be found at the [Solr services page](/configuration/services/solr.md).

 ## Steps